Restorative justice

 - allowing them to deal with any feelings of guilt and remorse

-- agreeing with you how they could make amends
+- agreeing how they can make amends with the victim

 how can I become involved